slavvy-coelho/PowerBI/README.md

 # PowerBI
-All you need to know about PowerBI to get you from a beginner to expert
+All you need to know about PowerBI to get you from a beginner to expert!

 Learnings from the post:
 1. Introduction